socketsetter/public/learningJourney.md

 # My Learning Journey

 This document tracks my ongoing learning topics and the resources I've used.
-Hands-on experience with any technology certification is important, so you'll see lab projects that reinforce knowledge I've learned.
+Hands-on experience with any technology certification is important, so you'll see lab projects that reinforce the knowledge I've learned.
+Below is an organized list of topics I have studied, am studying, or will be studying.

-## Topics and Resources

-Below is the list of topics I'm studying or have studied, along with their current status and relevant resources.
-Completed topics are marked with a strikethrough.

 ## Artificial Intelligence
 | Topic | Status | Description | Resources |